© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Early Medieval Composite Pillar-Crosses at St Crallo’s Church, Coychurch is a scheduled monument protected by Cadw under reference GM213.
 View the official record →

-St Crallo's Church, Coychurch is a site containing Early Medieval composite pillar-crosses of archaeological and historical significance in Glamorgan, Wales.
+St Crallo's Church at Coychurch is a site containing Early Medieval composite pillar-crosses of archaeological significance to the study of early Welsh religious monuments.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM213.

 Early Medieval Composite Pillar-Crosses at St Crallo’s Church, Coychurch dates from the early medieval period, and is classified as a cross shaft.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Early Medieval Composite Pillar-Crosses at St Crallo’s Church, Coychurch is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM213.